Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Analytical results

-In this Appendix we derive the edge state energies and wavefunctions for armchair and zigzag graphene ribbons in the presence of the intrinsic spin-orbit interaction.
-Moreover, we prove the orthogonality between same spin left and right moving edge states at the opposite boundaries of the ribbon and obtain the edge state width as a function of spin-orbit coupling and energy.

-We consider the lattice and the reference system shown in Fig.~\ref{Fig:graphenegeometry}.
-In terms of the lattice vectors $\vec{b}_i$ (linking nearest-neighbor carbon atoms) and $\vec{a}_i$ (linking next-nearest neighbors), the tight-binding Hamiltonian can be written as $H=H_0+H_{\rm SO}$, where
+We start by considering the lattice and the reference system shown in Fig.~\ref{Fig:graphenegeometry}.
+In terms of the lattice vectors $\vec{b}_i$ (linking nearest-neighbor carbon atoms) and $\vec{a}_i$ (linking next-nearest neighbors), the tight-binding Hamiltonians of Eqs. (\ref{H0}) and (\ref{Hso}) can be rewritten as

 and